FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 This page allows Audit Board members to enter their collective interpretation of choices marked on the ballot.
-Once they have entered their interpretations, Audit Board members click ‘Review.’’ to be taken to the Audit Board Interpretation Review Screen.
+Once they have entered their interpretations, Audit Board members click ‘Review.’ to be taken to the Audit Board Interpretation Review Screen.

 Click "Review"![Report Marks Screenshot](./screenshots/ReportMarks.png)